Brownsburg DUI Defense Lawyer

 Common Defenses in DUI cases

-There are numerous defense avenues that Rathburn Law attorneys can follow to achieve the best outcome for your Brownsburg DUI case.
+There are numerous defense avenues that Rathburn Law firm attorneys can follow to achieve the best outcome for your Brownsburg DUI case.
 Here are some of the common defenses that our legal team may use in your DUI case.

 Lack of Probable Cause for the Stop